-Essential oil the leaf extract, is considered safe and the oil has low toxicity.[28]
+Essential oil the leaf extract, is considered safe and the oil has low toxicity [28].

-Procedure of Extraction:
+Procedure of Extraction

-The leaves are shade dried for 7 day at room temperature and were made into fine powder.
-After making.
-Powder, the powdered sample was weighed and it was found to be 53.40g.
-Water used as a solvent by the decoction method (drug weight: 26g and water: 250 ml).
-After that it was filtered and the extract was collected in a china dish

-.then it was heated till the mass was cooled and form a powder mass
+The leaves are shade dried for 7 day at room temperature, and were grounded into fine powder.
+The powdered sample weighed 53.40g, and dispensed into water as solvent by the decoction method (drug weight: 26g and water: 250 ml).
+The mixture was filtered, and the extract was collected in a china dish.
+Then, the extract was heated till the mass was cooled to form a powder mass.

 Figure 2: Extraction of Vasaka

-Procdure of Lozenges:
+Procedure for Preparing Lozenges

-Lozenges were prepared by molding techniques.
-Required quantity of sugar syrup was prepared mixing sugar and water.
-Dextrose was dissolved in small quantity of water and heated it to 110°C till dextrose dissolves completely forming as clear viscous syrup.
-Then the dextrose solution was poured into the sugar syrup and heated to 160°C c till the color changes to golden yellow.
-The temperature was bought down to 90°C and drug, polymer and other ingredients were added.
-The solution was poured into the mould having 2.8cm diameter and 6.5mm thickness.
-The prepared tablets were stored wrapped in aluminum foil and stored in desiccators to prevent moisture uptake.
-The final weight of each lozenge is 5gms.
-[30]
+Lozenges were prepared by molding techniques: required quantity of sugar syrup was prepared by mixing sugar and water; dextrose was dissolved in small quantity of water and heated to 110°C till dextrose dissolves completely forming as clear viscous syrup.
+Then, the dextrose viscous syrup was poured into the sugar syrup, and heated to 160°C till the color changes to golden yellow.
+The mixture of syrups was cooled to 90°C before adding drug?, polymer?, and other ingredients??.
+The formed solution was poured into the mold of 2.8cm diameter and 6.5mm thickness.
+The prepared tablets were wrapped in aluminum foil, and stored in desiccators to prevent moisture uptake.
+The final weight of each lozenge was 5gms [30].

 Table 1: Formulations Table